3 Types of Coaching Certifications (Definitions & Differences)

 Interested in learning more about how much coaching and certification costs?

 Check out our Guide to Researching the Cost of Becoming a Certified Professional Coach:

 A Coaching Certification Program

-A certification program is one that requires you to complete a program that has an established set of core competencies; that evaluates you on your proficiency within these competencies; that has been audited by an accrediting agency; and that requires the institute delivering the program to be approved as an accrediting agency.
+A certification program is one that requires you to complete a program with an established set of core competencies; one that evaluates you on your proficiency within these competencies; that has been audited by an accrediting agency; and that requires the institute delivering the program to be approved as an accrediting agency.